Can I go Bankrupt if I am on Benefits?

 If you are receiving benefits but are struggling with debt you can go Bankrupt.
 There is nothing to stop you using this solution if you feel it is right for you.

 Bankruptcy may actually be a very sensible option for you.
 The fact that you receive benefits may mean that you are on a low income.
-As such other solutions which require you to make payments towards your debt each month may not be affordable.
+As such other solutions such as an IVA which require you to make monthly payments may not be affordable.

-If you go Bankrupt and cannot afford to make payments towards your debt you will pay nothing more.
-The money you owe is likely to be written off after 12 months.
+If you go Bankrupt and cannot afford to make payments towards your debt you will not have to.
+The money you owe will be written off after 12 months.

 Do you have to pay the Bankruptcy Application Fee if you receive Benefits?

-If you want to go Bankrupt you will have to pay a Fee.
-This is the case whether you are receiving benefits or not.
+If you want to go Bankrupt you will have to pay the application fee whether you are receiving benefits or not.
 Despite the fact that you probably have a low income you will not be eligible for any reduction.

 In England & Wales the bankruptcy application process moved on line on the 6th April 2016.
 The fact that you no longer have to visit the Court is seen as a positive step by many.